Vivid Sydney 2026 with Kids: Best Lights, Family Areas & Tips

 An alternative to being on the ground at Vivid is taking to Sydney Harbour.
 A number of cruise companies offer short cruises.
 It’s a great alternative to the Vivid crowds and lets you see a number of different light projections in a short time.

-Captain Cook Cruises offer a 1-hour cruise with 360-degree waterfront views from spacious indoor and outdoor decks.
+Captain Cook Cruises offer a 90 minute cruise with 360-degree waterfront views from spacious indoor and outdoor decks.
 This is ideal for families enabling you to see Vivid Lights from the water and skip the crowds.
 Their route covers the key precincts of Barangaroo, Luna Park, The Rocks and Circular Quay including Sydney Harbour Bridge and the sails of the Sydney Opera House.
 Tours leave at 5.30pm and 7.30pm – check availability for additional departures.
-Cruise is $29 per person.
+Cruise is $29 – $49 per person.

 Fantasea Cruises also offer kid-friendly 1-hour Vivid cruises departing from Circular Quay and Darling Harbour.
 See Sydney’s famous foreshore landmarks from the water and experience the full canvas of the massive shoreside projections from Fort Denison, Circular Quay, The Rocks, Walsh Bay and Darling Harbour.

-Tours leave at 6pm and 7.20pm from Darling Harbour and 6:10pm and 7:25pm from Circular Quay.
-A family rate is $143 for 4 people.
-NRMA Members can save 10% on VIVID cruises on Sydney Harbour with Fantasea Cruising.
+Tours leave at 6pm and 7.20pm from Darling Harbour and 6:10pm, 7:25pm and 8:45pm from Circular Quay.
+A family rate is $155 for 4 people for weekday cruises and $185 for weekend cruises.
+NRMA Members can save up to 10% on VIVID cruises on Sydney Harbour with Fantasea Cruising.
 Please enter your NRMA membership number when booking to redeem this offer.

 You can also jump on the NSW State Ferries to see Vivid Sydney from the harbour.
 Jump on the ferry to Neutral Bay or around to Barangaroo or even the Manly ferry if you want a longer harbour ride.